IdahCollin/space/README.md

 # Playground
 Playground!
-Showing who is in space right now.
+Showing who is in space right now using API.
+Lottie animation.

 ## Run project
 To run this project locally, follow these steps: